audriusrudalevicius/katacoda-scenarios/basics1/step3.md

 Intrnaly there is *controller* that monitors internal events like created, modified, deleted etc. for interested resources like this one and will prcess them usually also altering its meta information to reflect its state.

-In kubernetes you can create your own resources and controllers for them
+In kubernetes you can create your own resources and controllers for them. -->